LeastInsaneEngineer/MechEng201-PROS-to-C-Translator/README.md

 I was running out of lab sessions to test my code, so I made a simulator to test the logic of my code.
 Further developement of that led to what you see now, a near complete translator.
 What you see now is at a state that it can almost completely accept closedloop controls without modifications.
+This translator is best used for the PI controls section of the Vex project.

 ##    What can the Translator do presently?
 It lets you run your PROS code without the need for the robot in the lab sessions, however it does not presently have complete drop in support.